"Once you adopt a value-investment strategy, any other investment behaviour starts to seem like gambling."

 - Buy on a down-scale in bear markets - Klarman suggests that intelligent investors are aware of the folly of picking a market bottom, for this reason it makes sense to buy on a down-scale in the knowledge that any undervalued securities purchased may fall lower prior to a correction in the mis-pricing.

 - Hedges can be utilized for protection or investment gains - Klarman often uses hedges in order to protect his portfolio from down-side risk or to capitalize on corrections in overvalued securities.
 Between 1996 and 2000 Klarman hedged his portfolio, whilst this was a drag on his performance it paid off after the dotcom bubble imploded.

-- Avoid unecessary distractions - Much like other successful value investors, Klarman avoids the distractions of the financial media.
-He is known to not have a bloomberg terminal in his office and places great importance on self-reliance to generate investment ideas.
+- Avoid unnecessary distractions - Much like other successful value investors, Klarman avoids the distractions of the financial media.
+He is known to not have a Bloomberg terminal in his office and places great importance on self-reliance to generate investment ideas.
 This reduces the risk of bias clouding one's judgement and avoids the costs incurred with costly subscriptions.